SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: System Design Architecture

-Additionally, \sysname offers versatile configuration options and a generic interface for both new workers and data streams, facilitating complete customization of dataflow and algorithmic modules.
-We present two practical examples in Code~\ref{lst:rwd-config} and Code~\ref{lst:bufferworker}.
-The first instance depicts a scenario where rewards returned by the environment must be computed using a pre-trained (large) neural network model rather than the program itself.
-With \sysname, users can create an additional sentinel agent for reward computation.
-This agent is linked another inference stream and policy worker, which host the reward model.
-After each environment step, real agents return \texttt{None} and the sentinel agent issues a reward computation inference request.
-After the reward is returned, the sentinel agent returns \texttt{None} and real agents return next-step observations and computed reward to advance environment simulation.
-In the second example, \sysname enables the implementation of an additional computation module that supports periodic reprocessing of previously generated samples, known as ``re-analyze'' in the MuZero algorithm~\cite{muzero}.
-Although this module does not fit into the primary computation components depicted in Fig.~\ref{fig:vanilla-rl}, users can easily create a self-defined \coderef{BufferWorker} by inheriting the base \texttt{Worker} class and overwriting worker's execution step to perform such computation.
+Additionally, \sysname offers interfaces for both new workers and data streams, facilitating complete customization of dataflow and algorithmic modules.
+For example, to implement Re-analyzed MuZero, an additional module that periodically reprocesses generated samples is required.
+Code~\ref{code:bufferworker} shows a simplified example of \coderef{BufferWorker} that implements such a module.
+Although this module does not fit into the primary computation components of \sysname, users can easily create a self-defined worker-type by inheriting the base \texttt{Worker}, and define the underlying communication with data streams.
 This worker-based customization further facilitates the development of complex RL training routines within our framework.
+More examples and details can be found in \cref{sec:code-example}.